F.A.Q: we answer your questions

 Outside these periods, you must have a medical prescription for this to be covered by the National Health Fund, provided that you are affiliated with it.

-What is the challenge of offering this screening free of charge?
+What is the point of offering free STI screening?

 The issue is: